EstimatedEst. Read Time: 11 minutes

 5. Strengthen your glute medius with Wall Drivers, Sac Swings, and Threading the Needle.

-6. My recommended treatment plan is to do these exercises once per day for up to five days per week.
+6. My recommended pain treatment plan is to do these exercises once per day for up to five days per week.

-7. Other types of treatment like a warm bath and an ice pack still help for relief so don’t forget about those.
+7. Other types of pain treatment like a warm bath and an ice pack still help for relief so don’t forget about those.

 8. You’ll see the most progress if you stay consistent for a 6-12 week period, so keep at it until you get rid of low back pain and keep it away for good.